 1. Decision Making:

-Financial analysis is a fundamental component of well-informed decision-making because it offers insightful information on individuals’ and companies’ financial performance and well-being.
+Financial analysis is fundamental to well-informed decision-making because it offers insightful information on individuals’ and companies’ financial performance and well-being.
 It assists in:

 • Investments: Individuals and businesses rely on financial analysis to evaluate investment opportunities, assess potential risks and returns, and make strategic investment decisions.
 Whether investing in stocks, bonds, real estate, or other assets, financial analysis helps identify opportunities that align with financial objectives and risk tolerance.